Featured

 “The True Colour of the Cotinus” is a global Eco-printing project created by French artist Elisabeth Viguie Culshaw in 2020 during the Covid crisis from her Glasgow studio.

-Using the online platform Zoom and a dedicated Facebook group, she wanted to provide isolated Eco-printers from all over the world with a communal simple technique to follow.
+Using the online platform Zoom and a dedicated Facebook group, she wanted to provide isolated Eco-printers and creative individuals from all over the world with a communal simple technique to follow.

 By summer 2021 over 700 participants have taken part virtually and created blue prints from the Cotinus plant.
 In 2022 we learn to extract pigment and we had an exhibition in the Glasgow Botanical garden as well as a printalong Masterclass where 30 Botanical printers printed together while online.